top of page

 5. Old City Jerusalem

-9. The roof of the church has 12 domes, one for each country that donated to the church’s construction costs.
+• The church's roof has 12 domes, one for each country that donated to its construction costs.

 Garden of Gethsemane in the Bible